 URSP 350.
 Great Cities of the World.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 May be repeated under different topics for a total of 6 credits.
-Prerequisite: sophomore standing or permission of instructor.
+Enrollment restricted to students with sophomore standing or with permission of instructor.
 An interdisciplinary course with a focus on the origin, expansion and significance of one or more cities, the specifics of its/their culture and the role of language.
 Particular emphasis will be placed on relating the physical, social and economic aspects of the city's growth and development to the cultural expression of urbanism.
 Crosslisted as: FRLG 345/INTL 345.

 URSP 360.
 Community and Regional Analysis and GIS.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 Introduces students to the core functions and applications of geographic information systems.
 Trains students in the management, modeling, analysis and visualization of urban and regional georeferenced data.
 The GIS techniques covered include the classification and symbolization of geographic features, data querying, table and spatial joining, spatial selection, projections, creation and editing of spatial features, geocoding, spatial analysis, and mapping.

 URSP 391.
 Special Topics in Urban Studies.
 1-3 Hours.